-4. The choice is between two missiles -

-a.
-HARM is a missile already developed in the United States which will be produced for the US Forces by Texas Instruments.
-Proposals have been made under which an element of final development and a substantial part of production to meet a British order would be carried out in the United Kingdom by British firms under the leadership of Lucas Aerospace, though the high technology homing head would be supplied entirely from the United States.
-The cost of 750 missiles would be £254m (all figures in 1982/83 prices); of this 53% would be on a fixed price basis, and the final price paid for the remaining 47% would be the same as the US Forces would pay.
-The cost for 1,000 missiles would be £309m.
+4. The choice is between two missiles \ HARM\ is a missile already developed in the United States which will be produced for the United States Forces by Texas Instruments (TI).
+Proposals have been made under which an element of final development and a substantial part of production to meet a British order would be carried out in the United Kingdom by British firms under the leadership of Lucas Aerospace, though the high technology homing-head would be supplied entirely from the United States.
+The cost of 750 missiles would be £254 million (all figures in 1982/83 prices); of this 53 per cent would be on a fixed price basis, and the final price paid for the remaining 47 per cent would be the same as the United States Forces would pay.
+The cost for 1,000 missiles would be £309 million.
 These estimates assume an exchange rate of £1 - \$1.59.
-Under the original offer which assumed a firm order being placed by 1 April 1983, sufficient missiles for an initial operational capability could have been delivered by September
+Under the original offer which assumed a firm order being placed by 1 April 1983, sufficient missiles for an initial operational capability could have been delivered by September 1986 - the In Service Date (ISD) - with the full 750 order being completed by January 1991.
+TI have advised that these dates now have to be slipped in step with the delay in signing the contract, which would mean an ISD of January 1987.
+It would be possible to purchase HARM entirely from the United States at a slightly lower cost, estimated at £235 million for 750 missiles or £292 million for 1,000 missiles, though with a fixed price element of only 10 per cent; but since the cost saving would be small and there would be no involvement of British industry, this option is not considered further.